 - Choosing midwifery care or a birth center when appropriate

-- Hiring a doula for continuous labor support
+- Having continuous labor support from a doula

-- Staying mobile and changing positions throughout labor
+- Staying mobile and changing positions during labor

-- Using a peanut ball during labor with an epidural
+- Using a peanut ball with an epidural

 Exploring doula care benefits and learning about pregnancy birth support options in your area can help you put these strategies into action before labor begins.

-For elective induction decisions, shared decision aids help you weigh the nuances, because even evidence-supported options carry individual risk and benefit profiles.
+You are allowed to ask questions.
+You are allowed to pause and understand what’s happening.
+And you are allowed to change your mind.
+For elective induction decisions, shared decision helps you weigh the nuances, because even evidence-supported options carry individual risk and benefit profiles.

 - Delayed cord clamping after birth

-Pro Tip: Write a short list of your top three values for birth, whether that is avoiding a cesarean, staying mobile, or having your partner involved in every decision.
+Pro Tip: One simple but powerful exercise is writing down your top three priorities for birth ahead of time.
 Share it with your nurse when you arrive.
 It takes two minutes and sets the tone for your whole experience.

 Knowing your birthing room options ahead of time and enrolling in childbirth education classes gives you the vocabulary and confidence to have these conversations in the moment.